systems-development-group/sdgnys_com/README.md

 Use the commands below.

 ```
-git fetch                  # get the changes from the remote repository.
+# get the changes from the remote repository.
+git fetch

-git merge master           # merge them into your branch
+# merge them into your branch
+git merge master

-git push origin subbranch  # push your changes upstream
+# push your changes upstream
+git push origin staging
 ```

 The git fetch applies to all branches, including master.
 The git merge creates a commit in your branch.
-Since you always work in your branch, you never commit nor push to master.